-&lt;sup>1 An individual or family that pays more than 30% of its income for housing costs is considered cost-burdened.
+&lt;sup>1 An individual or family that pays more than 30% of its income for housing costs is considered cost burdened.

-OVERALL GOAL: STRIVE TO ELIMINATE COST BURDEN FOR HOUSEHOLDS EARNING 80% AREA MEDIAN INCOME AND BELOW, WITH A PRIORITY FOR SERVING HOUSEHOLDS AT OR BELOW 50% AREA MEDIAN INCOME.
+OVERALL GOAL: Strive to Eliminate COST BURDEN FOR HOUSEHOLDS EARNING 80% AREA MEDIAN INCOME AND BELOW, WITH A PRIORITY FOR SERVING HOUSEHOLDS AT OR BELOW 50% AREA MEDIAN INCOME.

-The region should adopt strategies to ensure an adequate housing supply countywide to meet the needs of low-income individuals and families who are cost-burdened.
+The region should adopt strategies to ensure an adequate housing supply countywide to meet the needs of low-income individuals and families who are cost burdened.
 This includes constructing new housing, preserving the quality and affordability of existing housing, and providing subsidies when needed.
 Public resources should be prioritized for serving households earning 50% AMI and below, while also leveraging private investments to support affordability from 50% to 80% AMI.
 However, private market participation alone will be insufficient to address the full need at 80% AMI and below.
-These recommendations are not mandates.
-They are not intended to place limits on local actions or override local control.

-GOAL 1: CREATE AND SUPPORT AND ONGOING STRUCTURE FOR REGIONAL COLLABORATION.
+GOAL 1: CREATE AND SUPPORT AN ONGOING STRUCTURE FOR REGIONAL COLLABORATION.